 We briefly mentioned the Google Shopping Actions program in our previous post about Google Express.
 But because the initiative is becoming increasingly relevant, it’s time we dedicate a full post to get to the bottom of it.

-You know how we always talk about how quickly the ecommerce industry is growing and how important it is for retailers to stay agile at this day in age?
-Yeah, well, even companies like Google are moving forward with efforts to make it easier for retailers to stay agile.
+You know how we always talk about how quickly the ecommerce industry is growing?
+And how important it is for retailers to stay agile in this day and age?
+Well, even companies like Google are moving forward with efforts to make it easier for retailers to stay agile.
 This time, it’s in the form of Google Shopping Actions.

 The Shopping Actions program gives retailers the chance to have their products seen on Google platforms like Assistant, Express, and Google.com.
-Complete with a universal shopping cart and a Google-hosted checkout flow, the program makes it simple for shoppers to take action wherever and however they are shopping.
+Complete with a universal shopping cart and a Google-hosted checkout flow, the program makes it simple for shoppers to take action wherever and however they shop.

 The program was developed as a response to Google’s internal data showing a need for “immediate assistance.”
 Thus, Shopping Actions creates a new standard for online shopping – allowing shoppers to take action at their convenience throughout the day.

 Google Shopping Actions takes into consideration the many ways in which a buyer can take action.
-For example, they could use their voice to add paper towels to their shopping list while in the kitchen, and later add shampoo to their Express cart on their laptop.
+For example, they could use their voice to add paper towels to their shopping list while in the kitchen.
+Later, they may add shampoo to their Express cart on their laptop.
 Then before bed, they could sign into their Express account on the mobile app to complete the transaction within Google.

 Once the buyer has completed their transaction through Google – where they can save their payment information or activate 1-click ordering – the retailer(s) are notified of the sale.

 The program runs on a cost-per-sale model, meaning retailers only need to pay once an order has been successfully placed.
-Moreover, shoppers can add products from multiple retailers to their universal cart and purchase within a single transaction.
+Shoppers can add products from multiple retailers to their universal cart and purchase within a single transaction.